 Vascular Medicine Journal CME

-All members of SVM can earn free continuing medical education (CME) credits for reading articles published in our journal, Vascular Medicine.
+Anyone can earn free continuing medical education (CME) credits for reading articles published in our journal, Vascular Medicine.
 This activity is made possible by a partnership with University of Virginia School of Medicine.
 Each article listed below is worth one AMA PRA Category 1 Credit™.

 Learners are expected to read the article, along with any references and supporting material as appropriate, and complete the online post-test questions with an 80% pass rate to receive credit.
 Post-test questions are accessed through the Express Evaluations learning portal after completing the registration steps below.